1gsun/R/Language Complexity/README.md

 This is the final project as one of the co-authors.

 ## Data:
-British National Corpus, XML edition,  http://ota.ox.ac.uk/desc/2554 The Open American National Corpus,  http://www.anc.org/data/oanc/download/
+British National Corpus, XML edition(BNC): http://ota.ox.ac.uk/desc/2554
+The Open American National Corpus(OANC): http://www.anc.org/data/oanc/download/

 ## Below is my code contributions:
 ### Pre-process.ipynb